Edward L. Atkinson: 1914–18 War

 On his return to England Atkinson worked briefly at the London School of Tropical Medicine on parasitic research, before departing on a medical expedition to China, to investigate a parasitic flatworm that was causing schistosomiasis among British seamen.
 After the outbreak of World War I Atkinson returned to England and reported for active service.
 Before he left England for his deployment, he married Jessica Hamilton on 12 August 1915, at a registry office located in Essex.
-He was sent to Gallipoli to investigate fly-borne diseases, and contracted pleurisy which left him hospitalised.
+He was sent to Gallipoli to investigate fly-borne diseases, and contracted pleurisy, which left him hospitalised.
 He spent some time recovering from the illness at a hospital in Malta and kept in touch with Cherry-Garrard during his convalescence.

-In 1916 he served on the Western Front and fought at the Somme, receiving the Distinguished Service Order.
+In 1916 he served on the Western Front and fought at the Somme, receiving the Distinguished Service Order as a medical officer with an artillery brigade.
 After service in North Russia, on 16 September 1918, Surgeon Lieutenant-Commander Atkinson received horrific injuries from an explosion aboard HMS Glatton in Dover Harbour.
 Although rendered unconscious by the first explosion and burned and blinded, he was able to rescue several men before escaping, and was awarded the Albert Medal.
 It was also during the war that Atkinson was approached to be a part of the relief expedition to look for Ernest Shackleton and his crew on the Endurance, which was stranded somewhere in the Weddell Sea.
 Atkinson was initially reluctant to assist in the effort because of his commitment to the war effort, but upon news of the safe return of Shackleton and his crew back to civilization, he was able to carry on with his wartime duties.